Let’s start with the bad news.

 Some of the challenges

 But, there is good news as well.
 Restoration, does have success stories and some big ones at that.
 Some of them include lake restoration in Minnesota, USA, forest restoration in Japan, pesticide management in agricultural lands of Andra Pradesh, generation of a complete, functioning ecosystem closer home at Hathipao, Uttarakhand.
+The recently constituted Land Degradation Neutrality (LDN) Fund under the United Nations Convention to Combat Desertification (UNCCD) is a flexible financial tool that seeks to de-risk restoration projects and then let market interventions build on the initial success.
+An example of this would be the promotion of organic commodity value chains like tea, coffee or honey.

 Where do I see restoration ecology playing a role?